iNKORE-NET/SAMPLES.ElectronForge.WithReact/README.md

-# ⚠️ WORK IN PROGRESS

----

-# ElectronForge with React kickstarter
+# ElectronForge kickstarter

-This is a simple project to get you started with Electron and React.
-It uses Electron Forge to manage the Electron app and React for the UI.
+This is a simple project to get you started with Electron.
+It uses Electron Forge to manage the Electron app and vanilla JavaScript for the main interface.

 All the technologies used in this project are: